janEntikan/panda3d-docs/programming/gui/directgui/directframe.rst

    ========== ==================================== =======================
    Keyword    Definition                           Value
    ========== ==================================== =======================
-   frameSize  Sets the size of the frame           (Left,Right,Bottom,Top) frameColor sets the color of the object’s frame (R,G,B,A) pos        sets the position of the object      (X,Y,Z)
+   frame_size  Sets the size of the frame           (Left,Right,Bottom,Top) frame_color sets the color of the object’s frame (R,G,B,A) pos        sets the position of the object      (X,Y,Z)
    ========== ==================================== =======================